Skip to content

 • Ability to create dashboards and reports using any available data

 This sort of system flexibility, as seen in this Orange County, California, webinar for example, is vital for government departments in charge of permit issuance, especially as changes become more frequent in the face of the housing and climate crisis.
-Having the right building permit software in place should be a top priority.
+Having the right permit software in place should be a top priority.

 How Orange County Created a New Permit Type in 1 Day